gsi-ee/go4/etc/win32/README.txt

   5.2.
 Compile with Windows native nmake tool

   This method does not require CYGWIN.
-  First of all, go4init.bat file should be adjusted - one should uncomment several lines, where path to Visual Studio are specified.
-  Second, one need special Makefile, which is suited for nmake.exe tool.
+One should adjust go4init.bat (as described before) and prepare special Makefile for nmake tool.
-  There is one example: $GO4SYS\Go4Example2Step\Makefile.win, which is written for Go4Example2Step.
+  There is example: $GO4SYS\Go4Example2Step\Makefile.win, which is written for Go4Example2Step.
 To adopt it for other user analysis, one should specify correct list of source files in this Makefile.
   To run compilation, just do: